TheWidlarzGroup/react-native-notificated/docs/docs/intro/examples/custom-examples.md

 - `warningConfig`
 - `infoConfig`

-To read more please go to [SINGLE NOTIFICATION CONFIG](../default-variants-config/props-config.md) and the [ORDER OF SETTINGS OVERWRITING](../comprehensive-configuration/order-of-overwriting-settings.md) sections.
+To read more, please go to [SINGLE NOTIFICATION CONFIG](../default-variants-config/props-config.md) and the [ORDER OF SETTINGS OVERWRITING](../comprehensive-configuration/order-of-overwriting-settings.md) sections.